GouthamGanesh26/customer_behavior_analysis/README.md

 The analysis covers areas such as:

+The analysis covers areas such as:

-Data quality and consistency
+Data quality and consistency,
-  Trends and patterns
+Trends and patterns,
-  Key performance indicators (KPIs)
+Key performance indicators (KPIs),
-Category and segment analysis
+Category and segment analysis,
-Business performance
+Business performance,
 Relationships between different variables